sap-tutorials/Tutorials/tutorials/hana-clients-golang/hana-clients-golang.md

     ![gcc 64-bit](gccWindows.png)

-    If it is not installed, download it from [Download MinGW](http://mingw-w64.org/doku.php/download) and run the installer.
+    If it is not installed, on Linux install the System GNU C compiler.

+    On Windows download it from [Download MinGW](http://mingw-w64.org/doku.php/download) and run the installer.

     During the install, set the architecture option to `x86_64`.